Automotive Fuel System repair services by Trans Tech Auto & Truck of Colorado Springs

 Trans Tech Auto & Truck always welcomes the opportunity to share our automotive expertise with our customers when asked about the different ways they can drive around the Colorado Springs area more efficiently.
 Listed below are several tips for more efficient driving the technicians of Trans Tech Auto & Truck hope are useful in saving gas.

-- Sensible Driving – Trans Tech Auto & Truck tells all of our customers in Colorado Springs that driving aggressively around the streets and highways of the Colorado Springs area, to include speeding, braking, rapidly accelerating, etc.) waste gas!
+– Trans Tech Auto & Truck tells all of our customers in Colorado Springs that driving aggressively around the streets and highways of the Colorado Springs area, including speeding, braking, rapidly accelerating, etc.) waste gas!
 Gas mileage can be decreased by as much as 33 percent on the highway and about 5% when driving the streets of the Colorado Springs area.
 Driving sensibly is not only an overall safer practice for you, but for other residents in the Colorado Springs area as well, meaning more than gas money can be saved!

-- Observing Speed Limits – Trans Tech Auto & Truck tells our customers that while every car and truck on the roads of greater Colorado Springs area will reach optimal fuel economy at varying speeds, when traveling above 50 mph. can rapidly decrease a vehicle’s gas mileage.
+– Trans Tech Auto & Truck tells our customers that while every car and truck on the roads of the greater Colorado Springs area will reach optimal fuel economy at varying speeds when traveling above 50 mph. can rapidly decrease a vehicle’s gas mileage.
 It can be assumed that for every 5 mph. above 50 mph., an additional .23 cents is paid for in gasoline.
 Additionally observing the speed limit in and around the Colorado Springs area is also much safer.

-- Minimize Excessive Idling – Trans Tech Auto & Truck tells our customers that one of the best ways to drive the streets of the greater Colorado Springs area is to minimize excessive idling.
-Leaving a vehicle to idle can result in the usage of a quarter to a half gallon of gasoline per hour, dependent on the size of the engine and the air conditioner being in use or not.
-Trans Tech Auto & Truck suggests our customers turn off their vehicles when parked as it only takes a few seconds worth of gasoline to restart an engine.
-It is worth mentioning though that turning a vehicle on and off excessively can however increase starter wear so it is advised to use best judgement when using this advice.
+– Trans Tech Auto & Truck tells our customers that one of the best ways to drive the streets of the greater Colorado Springs area is to minimize excessive idling.
+Leaving a vehicle idling can result in the usage of a quarter to a half-gallon of gasoline per hour, dependent on the size of the engine and the air conditioner being in use or not.
+Trans Tech Auto & Truck suggests our customers turn off their vehicles when parked as it only takes a few second’s worth of gasoline to restart an engine.
+It is worth mentioning though that turning a vehicle on and off excessively can however increase starter wear so it is advised to use the best judgment when using this advice.